4d55397500/tensorlib/README.md

 # tensorlib
-A tensor operations library.
-Work in progress.
+A tensor and differential geometry library, wip.

 ### Background and Scope